 View of Toronto from across the harbour on Toronto islands.

 Toronto Islands | Destination Toronto

-Six beautiful islands in Ontario
+Six beautiful Ontario islands to visit

+View of Toronto from across the harbour on Toronto islands.